Canon 600D vs M3

 Both the 600D and the M3 have been discontinued, but can regularly be found used on eBay.
 The 600D was replaced by the Canon 650D, while the M3 was followed by the Canon M6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 600D vs M3

 So what is the bottom line?
 Which of the two cameras – the Canon 600D or the Canon M3 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.